 The Big Chicken, Marietta: You gotta eat somewhere, right?
 Pull off at Exit #263 for a meal at the Big Chicken.
 The Big Chicken sits atop a Kentucky Fried Chicken restaurant.
 This is the most well-known and quite beloved landmark in Marietta.
 In fact, if you ask locals for directions, they’ll give them to you based on your destinations location in relation to the Big Chicken, as in “it’s four blocks South of the Big Chicken.”
 The huge advertisement was almost torn down several times throughout the years, but each time public outcry saved the landmark.

 Centennial Olympic Park, Atlanta: Less than a mile off exit #249C is Centennial Olympic Park.
 The park was built for the 1996 Centennial Olympic Games that were held in Atlanta.
 Now Centennial Park is the epicenter of tourism in Downtown Atlanta, and you could spend several days here if you wanted.
 Along the park are several museums including the fantastic Center for Civil and Human Rights, as well as the College Football Hall of Fame, Georgia Aquarium, World of Coca-Cola, Children’s Museum of Atlanta and CNN Studio Tours.
 For a quick attraction, check out the SkyView ferris wheel.
 If you’re on a budget, just walk around and read the memorial bricks throughout the park.
 If you’re there around mealtime, I highly recommend Googie Burger, located within the park for killer burgers and hand cut fries.
-The only downside to a stop here is you’ll have to pay for parking, but you can find it easily with this handy interactive map.
+The only downside to a stop here is you’ll have to pay for parking,

 Museum of Aviation, Warner Robins, Ga: This one might be a little bit more than a pitstop on Exit #144.
 The Museum of Aviation is located just outside the entrance to Warner Robins Air Force Base and is free to the public.
 Although you may not have heard of this museum, it’s actually the second largest Air Force museum in the US, second only to the National Museum of the United State Air Force in Ohio.
 Of course there are lots of planes in this museum, but it also has an eclectic assortment of artifacts with loose ties to aviation, such as a display on the music of World War II and the Georgia Invitational Golf Tournament that helps to fund the museum.